I’m old enough to remember the 1980′s. Fashion hasn’t changed much since then. Ban Jelacic Square, Zagreb, Croatia.

 Zagreb is my kind of city.

-More importantly, Croatians are my kind of people.
-Welcoming, friendly, and just a little crazy.
-I like that.
+More importantly, Croatians are my kind of people – welcoming, friendly, and just a little crazy.

 I’ll be here in Croatia for a little while yet, so any tips – fire away.